mchalapuk/offensive.js/README.md

 });
 ```

-Above code shows defensive programming on server side, but the same technique
+Above code presents defensive programming on the server side, but the same
-is applicable in the client.
-When&nbsp;using defensive programming on client side
+technique is applicable in the client.
+When&nbsp;using defensive programming
-contract should be tested after fetching data from a server.
+in client applications.
+Client-server contract should be tested both, after
+receiving request from the client, and after receiving response from the server.

 **Further Rading:**
  * [What is the difference between offensive and defensive